Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Homeopathy Expert**

-    You gain Proficiency with herbalism kits.
+    You gain Proficiency with Herbalism Kits.
 If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Treatment Finder**